jakeoses/Azure-Personal-Project/README.md

 - Azure RBAC

 ## Deployment Steps
-1. I have created a resource group named "rg-jake-portfolio-dev" to deploy and implement new resources to my simulated cloud environment
+1. I have created a resource group named "rg-jake-portfolio-dev" to deploy and implement new resources to my simulated cloud environment, configured tags and naming for future and possible automation processes
 ![Azure Resource Group](images/azure-resource-group.png)
 2. Deploy resources with Bicep
-3. Configure tags and naming
-4. Create metric alert
+3. Create metric alert
-5. Validate deployment
+4. Validate deployment

 ## Security
 - Access scoped at Resource Group level